Congress plays a critical role in shaping

 For contact information updated by Senate staff

-Zip Code matching: enter a zip code at the TOP of the page and the name of your Congressperson will appear.
+Zip Code matching: enter a zip code and the name of your Congressperson will appear.
 Clicking on the name of the Congressperson will bring up ADDITIONAL INFORMATION, which includes contact information

 THOMAS provides one-stop Congressional information including text of the Congressional Record and pending legislation.